 Studio Pitch Black

-Jennifer Miller is an interior & sculptural lighting designer and the founder of Studio Pitch Black, a creative studio that explores the worlds beyond interior lighting, natural materials and geometric shapes.
+Jennifer Miller is an interior and sculptural lighting designer and the founder of Studio Pitch Black.
+A creative studio that explores the worlds beyond interior lighting, natural materials and geometric shapes.
 She leaves the creation of her designs to the spirit of the moment.
 Nothing inspires her more than the tranquility and wanderings of her imagination.
-Her creativity sparks when time spent in places that are otherwise overlooked in everyday life.
+Her creativity sparks with time spent in places that are otherwise overlooked in everyday life.
 Every place tells a story.
-Abandoned objects, rushed through alleys, a quiet street often seem deserted, however Jenni loves to listen to the lost stories that let her own imagination run wild.
+Abandoned objects, rushed through alleys or quiet streets, Jenni loves to listen to these lost stories that allow her imagination run wild.

-Her passions for design and craft come from her previous studies in architecture in Western Australia and her extensive background in artisan craftsmanship.
-She also loves to spend her days in pure, wild nature.
-Zooming out from everything that inspires her in the city.
+Her passions for design and craft come from her previous architecture studies in Western Australia and her extensive background in artisan craftsmanship.
+She also loves to spend her days in wild nature, this counterbalances her time spent in inspiring city spaces.

 How Do You Stay Focused + Inspired?